kubecost/docs/aws-cloud-integrations.md

 You will need permissions to create the Cost and Usage Report (CUR), and add IAM credentials for Athena and S3.
 Optional permission is the ability to add and execute CloudFormation templates.
 Kubecost does not require root access in the AWS account.

+The below guide contains multiple possible methods for connecting Kubecost to AWS billing.
+Because of this, the guide can be long and potentially confusing.

+To address this, a new, streamlined best-practice guide can be found [here](./aws-cur-setup.md).
+The new guide has some assumptions at the top to carefully consider.

-A GitHub repository with sample files which follow the below instructions can be found [here](https://github.com/kubecost/poc-common-configurations/tree/main/aws).
+For the below guide, a GitHub repository with sample files can be found [here](https://github.com/kubecost/poc-common-configurations/tree/main/aws).

 ## AWS terminology and overview